Archive product

 Description

-They differ by an attractive Edwardian mahogany display cabinet - vitrine, with a molded cornice featuring an additional grille and inset with boxwood stringing, as well as inlaid friezes and door panels, a pair of glass and inlaid doors below, closing three shelves, all set on extended legs.
-This antique display cabinet is in fantastic original condition with a relic interior.
+They differ by an attractive Edwardian mahogany display cabinet - vitrine, with a molded cornice featuring an additional grille and inset with boxwood stringing, as well as inlaid friezes and door panels, including a pair of glass and inlaid doors below, closing three shelves, all set on extended legs.
+This historic display cabinet is in fantastic original condition with a relic interior.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts for high-quality vintage products that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Furniture and accessories in the Empire style date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

 Manufacturer information